remesap/EDX-Python/git_commands.md

 # How to delete a file on Git

-git rm <file>
+git rm file_name
 git commit -m "Deleted the file from the git repository" git push

 Something that worked for me was to use the -f flag following the git add command.
 This will force the file to be added to the repository.
 Then you can use the git rm command to remove the file from the repositor:

 git rm -f git_commands.txt